Oliver Schnyder Trio

-This was my first concert in the Bern Conservatory, situated in the middle of Bern’s beautiful, historic medieval town.
+This was my first concert in the Bern Conservatory.
+This institution is situated in the middle of Bern’s beautiful, historic medieval town.
 The conservatory hides behind a stately Art Nouveau facade in Bern’s central Kramgasse.
-That’s a street that has retained its central gutter, now serving primarily as drain for the fountains and the rain water.
+That street has retained its central gutter.
+It is now serving primarily as drain for the fountains and the rain water.

 The institution’s big concert hall has been built into the former “backyard”.
 It’s a simple, “shoebox” type concert hall with a rear balcony and a north-facing podium.
-The simplicity of the architecture is underlined by the fact that the big organ hides behind a wooden grid, making it totally inconspicuous (see the picture below).
+The simplicity of the architecture is underlined by the fact that the big organ hides behind a wooden grid.
+This makes it totally inconspicuous (see the picture below).

 Arranging Pieces with the Listener in Mind

 - the chronological option.
-That sounds like the most logical, but entails the danger that parts of the audience might leave before the most modern piece is performed;
+That sounds like the most logical option.
+However, it entails the danger that parts of the audience might leave before the most modern piece is performed;

 - ascending complexity / difficulty (for the listener or the performer).
 This may or may not coincide with the first option above.
 It equally may lead to empty chairs for the last piece;

-- the “embedded” option: placing the most demanding piece in the center of a program, ending the program with more (possibly) conciliatory music.
+- the “embedded” option: placing the most demanding piece in the center of a program.
+Hence, ending the program with more (possibly) conciliatory music.